What are the symptoms of pectus excavatum?

 What are the treatment options?

 Most kids aren't bothered by having a concave chest until they begin their growth spurt.
-Adolescences with a severe case of pectus excavatum and associated symptoms may be a candidate for surgical repair with the minimally invasive repair of pectus excavatum.
+Adolescents with a severe case of pectus excavatum and associated symptoms may be a candidate for surgical repair during the teenage years with the minimally invasive repair of pectus excavatum (MIRPE).

-Additional testing (such as exercise stress test, pulmonary function tests or an echocardiogram) may be required depending on the insurance company for approval of surgery.
-We recommend checking with your insurance company.
+Additional testing (such as an exercise stress test, pulmonary function tests or an echocardiogram) may be required depending on the insurance company for approval of surgery and surgery is sometimes not covered by insurance.
+We recommend checking with your insurance company for specifics.

 Pectus excavatum surgery